top of page

 Welcome to

-ParkLife is not only another after school club, it’s a safe space that changes the youth and politicians views about green spaces.
+ParkLife is not only another social club, it’s a safe space that changes the communities', young people's and politicians views about green spaces.

-We want to make our park safer and accessible to everyone - that’s why we started a ParkLife group, and you can too!
+We want to make our park safer and accessible to everyone - that’s why we have created the ParkLife Toolkit.

 Introducing The Parklife Toolkit

-The Parklife Project is a research project funded by Goldsmiths’ Civic Engagement team and its Department of Educational Studies.
-The project seeks to empower young people to become researchers into their own local parks, and lobby when/if appropriate for environmental and social change.
-This toolkit is designed to support teachers working with students in Key Stage 2 to run Parklife in their school and local community and should be used alongside the Parklife slide pack.
+The ParkLife Toolkit is a research project funded by Goldsmiths’ Civic Engagement team and its Department of Educational Studies.
+The project seeks to empower communities and young people to become researchers into their own local parks, and lobby when/if appropriate for environmental and social change.
+This toolkit is designed to support communities and teachers working with local people and school children of all ages to improve their local green spaces and parks.

 WhatsApp Image 2022-03-16 at 10.25.03.jpeg